-- (1) Includes one frequency at 110DEG.
+(1) Includes one frequency at 110DEG.
 WL, 10 frequencies at 119DEG.
 WL and 11 frequencies at 175DEG.
-WL as a result of EchoStar's December 1994 merger with Directsat.
+WL as a result of EchoStar's December 1994 merger with DirectSat.
+Excludes the five frequencies at 119DEG.
+WL for which EchoStar has an STA.
 Also includes 11 frequencies at 61.5DEG.
 WL and 11 frequencies at 175DEG.
 WL controlled by DBSC.
 In January 1996, EchoStar entered the winning bid in the FCC Auction for 24 frequencies at 148DEG.
 WL.
-Also includes the additional 10 of the frequencies at 175DEG.
-WL and the one frequency at 166DEG.
-WL, which EchoStar believes it will be assigned if the FCC finds that EchoStar has a firm satellite construction contract, but there is no such assurance. - (2) The Company has entered into the Dominion Agreement which, among other things, would provide the Company beneficial use of three of Dominion's frequencies at 61.5DEG.
-WL.
-The Dominion Agreement is subject to FCC approval, of which there can be no assurance.
+EchoStar believes it will be assigned an additional 10 frequencies at 175DEG.
+WL and one frequency at 166DEG.
+WL, if the FCC finds that EchoStar has a firm satellite construction contract, but there is no assurance in this regard.
+EchoStar has not yet developed a business plan for the 175DEG.
+WL orbital slot, which has limited utility for service to the continental U.S.